vpdb/server/doc/styleguide.md

 ## Icons

-While [FontAwesome][fa] & co are an elegant way to use vector-based fonts, it became really cumbersome when adding new icons that weren't part of the FontAwesome package.
+While [FontAwesome][fa] & co are an elegant way to use vector-based icons, it became really cumbersome when adding new icons that weren't part of the FontAwesome package.

-Due to [additional][tenreasons] [reasons][svgvsif], we decided to go for another approach: SVG icons.
-The idea is to include an SVG containing definitions only in the main HTML layout  file and then reference these definitions in the code using the `<use>` element.
+Due to [additional][tenreasons] [reasons][svgvsif], I decided to go for another approach: SVG icons.
+The idea is to include an SVG containing only definitions in the HTML layout and then reference these definitions in the DOM using the `<use>` element.
+This method is also known as [SVG Sprites][svgsprites].

-For this, we keep [one illustrator file][ai-icons] and explode the artboards into [single `.svg` files][icon-folder].
-During build, we run [svgmin][svgmin] on them and compile them into one defintion file at `gfx/svg-defs.svg`.
-The content of this file is then rendered into the main layout file.
+For this, we keep [one Illustrator file][ai-icons] and explode the artboards into [multiple `.svg` files][icon-folder].
+During build, we run [svgmin][svgmin] on them and [compile them][svgstore] into one defintion file at `gfx/svg-defs.svg`.
+The content of this file is then rendered into the HTML DOM.
 Whenever we use an icon in the DOM, we can render it by calling the `icon(svg-name)` Jade mixin.
 Color can be set by defining the `fill` CSS property.

+However, since the SVG is in the DOM, we can't use it purely in a CSS class.
+For example, putting an SVG as background-image into an element via CSS isn't possible without re-defining the SVG in the CSS.
+But even if we had the SVG in the CSS or loaded it externally, we wouldn't be able to style it dynamically, since the SVG wouldn't be part of the DOM.
+This is why tools like [Grunticon][grunticon] or [Iconizr][iconizr] are of very limited use.

+So for the six icons (checkbox on/off, radio on/off, sort caret up/down), we'll continue using an icon font.

 [kss]: https://github.com/kneath/kss